MerosCrypto/meroxidizer/README.md

     -i, --randomx-init-threads <randomx-init-threads>
             The number of threads to use to initialize RandomX.
 Only matters on startup and on RandomX key change

-    -t, --randomx-threads <randomx-threads>              The number of threads to use for RandomX.
-Must be even -r, --rpc <rpc>                                      The RPC address and port [default: localhost:5133]
+    -x, --randomx-threads <randomx-threads>              The number of threads to use for RandomX.
+Must be even -r, --rpc <rpc>                                      The RPC address and port [default: localhost:5133] -t, --token <token>                                  Token used to access the RPC
 ```

 This also accepts the following env variables: